Flatware Buying Guide

 Shop Flatware ▸

-Design: Choose flatware or silverware to match your personal style and complement your dinnerware.
-If you are unsure of what style to choose, look at the style in which you have decorated your home.
-Some flatware sets emphasize a traditional look, while others accentuate contemporary designs.
-As with dinnerware, you may want to have a set of casual flatware as well as a set of formal flatware.
+Choose flatware to match your personal style and complement your dinnerware.
+Flatware sets with scrollwork and lots of details offer a traditional look, while flatware with clean lines has a contemporary look.
+Ceramic or wood handles will give you an even more specific look that may appeal to you.
+You may want to have a set of casual flatware as well as a set of formal flatware.
 You will also want to consider the weight or "heft" of your flatware.
 This comes down to personal preference: Some people like heavier silverware, and others like lighter flatware.
 Be aware of flatware that is too thin.
 Cheap flatware is so thin that it can bend and break.

-Serving pieces: Service flatware usually includes a soup ladle, a large serving spoon, a large serving fork, a pie or cake wedge and a cheese knife.
-Be sure that you have the correct serving utensils for the foods you want to serve.
+Service flatware usually includes a soup ladle, a large serving spoon, a large serving fork, a pie or cake wedge, and a cheese knife.
+Be sure that you have the correct serving utensils for the foods you regularly serve.

 - Think about How Many Place Settings You'll Need

 Flatware is often sold by the place setting.
 A five-piece place setting usually consists of a dinner fork, a salad fork, a dinner knife, a teaspoon, and a tablespoon.
 A 20-piece flatware set usually has four place settings.
 A 45-piece flatware set generally includes eight place settings and five serving pieces.
 You'll want to have enough flatware to serve eight to 12 people, plus a few more in case a piece is dropped during the meal and your guest needs a clean replacement.
 You may want to buy a large set if you plan on having several guests.